threadi/downloadlist/readme.txt

 * Prevent to use WP/scripts >= 28.x for better compatibility with WordPress < 6.6
 * Updated dependencies
 * Updated fontawesome and bootstrap icon libraries

+= 3.5.3 =
+* Load our own styles on frontend only if our block is used